Helios 1 & 2

 by Hamish Lindsay

-Honeysuckle Creek tracked the two Helios spacecraft throughout its Deep Space life, in fact our very last track was on Helios 1, which was launched on 10 December 1974, round about the time we joined the Deep Space Network.
+Honeysuckle Creek tracked the two Helios spacecraft throughout its Deep Space life, in fact one of our last tracks was of Helios 1, which was launched on 10 December 1974, around about the time we joined the Deep Space Network.
 We spent countless hours tracking the two Helios spacecraft.

 We had to modify the antenna to accommodate the Helios signals.
 Neil Sandford developed a grid to cover the feedcone window, opened and closed remotely from the servo console.
 If the servo operator forgot to open the grid for the other spacecraft, or forgot to close it for Helios, the signal was degraded by about 3db.